 Now add the last layer of white chocolate, making sure the raspberry jam is completely covered.
 Place in the refrigerator for another 20-30 minutes or until firm.

 Store in a covered cake box, preferably in the refrigerator due to the fresh raspberry jam.
 Max 1 week.
 If you used cooked raspberry jam, they will last longer.
 Enjoy!

-Did you like this raspberry filled white chocolates recipe?
-Here’s more chocolate recipes for you:
+Did you like this recipe?
+Here are more chocolate recipes for you: